Examinership: The hearing of the petition

-The effect of court protection
+Effect of court protection

-As indicated above, from the time of presentation of the petition in the court office, the company is under the protection of the court.
+From the time of presentation of the petition in the court office, the company is under the protection of the court.

 From the commencement of the protection period, the company is effectively immune from creditor action.
 This prohibition is subject only to a party's (usually a bank's) entitlement to exercise a right of set-off and therefore, absent agreement from the bank not to exercise that right, it is advisable that the company opens a separate trading account for the protection period.

 Unless recommended by the independent report or otherwise approved by the court on application by the examiner, the company cannot discharge any liabilities incurred prior to the presentation of the petition.
 Typically, the independent accountant's report will recommend payment of any arrears of wages to employees together with any suppliers or trade creditors that are essential for the survival of the company during the protection period.

-The period of court protection
+Period of court protection

 The period of court protection is 70 days plus a discretionary 30 days) which may be granted on application to the High Court.

 Meetings of creditors and shareholders to consider any scheme of arrangement must be held within 35 days (or within a longer period on application to the High Court) from the date of appointment of an examiner.

 In practice, the meetings of creditors and shareholders rarely take place within the first 35 days of the protection period and the examiner usually applies to the High Court for an extension of time in which to file his report.
 That period can be extended beyond the initial 70-day period (to a maximum of 100 days from the date of presentation of the petition) if the examiner demonstrates to the court that, although he cannot do so within the 70 days, he will be able to report to the court if additional time is afforded to him.
 Typically, the affidavit grounding the application for an extension will indicate that the examiner is in negotiations with one or more proposed investors and, on that basis, he believes that he will be able to formulate proposals for a scheme of arrangement.

 Importantly, if, at any stage, the examiner forms the view that the company no longer has a reasonable prospect of survival, he should make an application to the High Court pursuant to section 18(9) of the Companies (Amendment) Act 1990 for directions and the court may, on such application, give such directions or make whatever order it thinks fit, including an order discharging the examiner, lifting the protection of the court and directing that the company be wound up.
 Any delay in making any such application may adversely impact on the examiner's subsequent application for payment of his remuneration.